YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ## BtDelete directive {#BtDelete}

-Instructs the client to remove a specific device from the Bluetooth pairing list.
+Instructs the client to remove a specific device from the list of paired Bluetooth devices.

 ### Payload fields